-Childhood hemiplegia (sometimes called hemiparesis) is a condition affecting one side of the body (Greek 'hemi' = half).
+Individual hood hemiplegia (sometimes called hemiparesis) is a condition affecting one side of the body (Greek 'hemi' = half).
 We talk about a right or left hemiplegia, depending on the side affected.
-It is caused by damage to some part of the brain, which may happen before, during or soon after birth, when it is known as congenital hemiplegia, or later in childhood, in which case it is called acquired hemiplegia.
+It is caused by damage to some part of the brain, which may happen before, during or soon after birth, when it is known as congenital hemiplegia, or later in individual hood, in which case it is called acquired hemiplegia.
 Generally, injury to the left side of the brain will cause a right hemiplegia and injury to the right side a left hemiplegia.
-Childhood hemiplegia is a relatively common condition, affecting up to one child in 1,000.
+Individual hood hemiplegia is a relatively common condition, affecting up to one individual in 1,000.
 About 80% of cases are congenital, and 20% acquired